-Do you work for the government or the military and want to maximize your TSP?
-In this article, we’ll be discussing the top three TSP best practices that you can use to get the most out of your TSP.
+Do you work for the government or the military and want to maximize your thrift savings plan?
+In this comprehensive guide, we will cover everything you need to know about a TSP, the top three TSP best practices that you can use to get the most out of your TSP, and more.

 What is a TSP?